abmj01/Assemblyx86-64/documentation/README.md

     jmp divideLoop               ; Jump to division loop
 ```

-After that we start our program by moving the dereference memory of `intNum` to the eax register.
+After that, we start our program by moving the dereference memory of `intNum` to the eax register.
 Following,  we convert the (32-bit) double-word eax register to (64-bit) 2x double-word edx:eax register to extend the sign
 for `idiv` the signed integer division operation using the `cdq` instruction.